What you need to know

 3. To realise assets to pay a secured or preferential creditor.

-The outcome may also be a Pre-Pack Administration where the business and assets are sold day one of the Administration.
+Moreover, the outcome may also be a Pre-Pack Administration where the business and assets are sold day one of the Administration.

 A creditor can also apply to Court to put a company into Administration.
 This can be done quite quickly in and usually within a few days.
 This is sometimes used to resolve shareholder deadlock as one shareholder maybe a creditor.